stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Note that this implementation enforces the axis to be a unit-vector, the results for an arbitrary vector would be interesting!
+### Quaternions

-The new `Axis` class generates a rotation matrix for the cardinal axes, however the new framework needs to support rotations about an arbitrary axis (which was explicitly disallowed in the original code), rather than composing multiple matrices as in the previous demo.
+The existing matrix code generates a rotation matrix for the cardinal axes, however the new framework needs to support rotations about an arbitrary axis (which is currently explicitly disallowed).
 Implementing code to generate a rotation matrix about an arbitrary axis is relatively straight-forward (if somewhat messy) but a better alternative is to introduce _quaternions_ which also offer additional functionality that will be required in later chapters.

-### Quaternions

 A _quaternion_ is a more compact and efficient representation of a rotation often used when multiple rotations are frequently composed (e.g. skeletal animation), but is generally less intuitive to use and comprehend: